VEuPathDB/conifer/Util/lib/conifer/docs/UserManual.md

 For websites using EBRC naming conventions, you should keep the `conifer_site_vars.yml` file in the site's `etc` directory where conifer knows to look for it.
-If you must use a different location you can use the `--site_vars` option to specify the file path.
+If you must use a different location you can use the `--site-vars` option to specify the file path.
 In all cases the file is copied to `vars/conifer_site_vars.yml` by `conifer` before processing so it is in the same directory as the other var files.